What is Vendor Lock-In and How to Avoid It?

 Basically, open-source platforms provide you with more flexibility, and a big leverage over the cloud vendor in case anything goes wrong.

 Open-source solutions provide businesses with complete access to source code as well as complete ownership over the application.
-Open formats allow companies to customize the software to a much greater extent and migrate the data altogether without having to deal with annoying waiting times or expensive fees.
+Open formats allow companies to develop custom insurance software tailored to a much greater extent and migrate the data altogether without having to deal with annoying waiting times or expensive fees.

 Research your vendor